Supervised Learning and Large Language Model Benchmarks on Mental Health Datasets: Cognitive Distortions and Suicidal Risks in Chinese Social Media: Methods

-\paragraph{LLM Few-shot Prompting} In this segment, few-shot prompting is construed as the provision of prior knowledge or a batch of \(n\) training instances to LLMs, thereby enabling them to internalize this information and adeptly execute the stipulated task.
-This methodology unfolds as:
+Few-shot prompting is construed as a method to integrate prior knowledge or a batch of $n$ training samples into LLMs, thereby enabling them to learn this information and adeptly execute the task.
+We experiment with the following setup.

-\begin{enumerate} \item \textbf{Background Knowledge:} The model is furnished with psychological definitions supplemented by emblematic cases, followed by one of the four prompting strategies devised from zero-shot prompting.
-Prompts that integrate background knowledge and employ the hybrid strategy from zero-shot prompting are detailed as follows: \begin{enumerate} \item English translation: "Given the definitions of cognitive distortions denoted by \(D\) and the prototypical cases represented by \(C\), and in light of the supplied user ID and associated social media posts, you are assumed to be a psychological expert well-versed in the aforementioned definitions and cases.
-Drawing from this backdrop, please conduct a multi-classification task to evaluate the correlation with any of the 12 cognitive distortions ([list of cognitive distortions])." \item Formulaic representation: \(D+C+S+R(M(T, 12CD))\), where \(D\) encapsulates the background definition, and \(C\) signifies the prototypical instances from academic literature, \(S\) represents scene-definition and \(R\) stands for role-definition.
+\begin{enumerate} \item Background knowledge: This strategy is provided with psychological definitions, supplemented by representative cases, followed by one of the four prompting strategies devised from zero-shot prompting.
+Prompts that integrate background knowledge and employ the hybrid strategy from zero-shot prompting are detailed as follows: ``$\texttt{Background}$ [There are the definitions of 12 cognitive distortions (list of cognitive distortions definitions), and there are the representative cases (list of cognitive distortions cases).
+Consider these cognitive distortions definitions and cases], $+\texttt{Scene}+\texttt{Role}+\texttt{Basic}$.''